Eco-friendly Production Activities

 Training for emergencies

-We identify accidents and emergencies according to the characteristics of each business facility, and periodically conduct training to prevent environmental pollution from fires and chemical leakage (oils, solvents, etc.) from equipment and other facilities.
-General disaster training was held at the Anjo Plant (Aichi Prefecture) on May 29 and November 26, 2019 and other training is also conducted according to the characteristics of each department, including training for preventing outflows of raw materials and evacuation drills at night.
-In other facilities, training for emergencies is conducted on a preparatory basis.
+We identify accidents and emergencies according to the characteristics of each business facility, and periodically conduct training to prevent environmental pollution resulting from earthquakes, fires and leakage of oils and raw materials.
+Disaster prevention trainings planned for spring and fall at the Anjo Plant (Aichi Prefecture) were cancelled due to the COVID-19 pandemic, but spill prevention training was conducted in manufacturing sections on November 12, 2020.
+In other facilities, training for emergencies and urgent circumstances is conducted on a preparatory basis.

 Reducing our environmental footprint